 (7) Therefore, God necessarily exists in reality.

-The ontological argument is intended to be persuasive with its simplicity and fluidity, although it may lead to apriorism.
+The ontological argument is intended to be persuasive with its simplicity and validity, although it may lead to apriorism.
 A priori falsehoods can be assumed if they rest on principles alone.
 Principles alone cannot guarantee an empirical truth.
-There are things about the universe that we simply do not understand and defy all modern notions of logic and reason.
-This isn’t to make an argument from ignorance but rather an err of caution when attempting such an ambitious metaphysical claim.
+There are things about the universe that we simply do not understand and defy all modern notions of logic and mathematics.
+This isn’t to make an argument from ignorance, it’s rather an err of caution when attempting to prove such an ambitious metaphysical claim.
 The ontological argument could be saved if we grant the definition of (1).
 Unfortunately we can’t afford to be altruistic.
 Firstly, there is no ontological commitment to accepting such an assertion.
 I see no reason why we should accept the definition of (1) as its recursive and principally unfounded.
 Furthermore, (1) is question begging as it implies the existence of God by initially defining the existence of his quiddities (greatness/necessity).
 This would mean that the conclusion is implied within the initial premise making (1) question begging.

 The ontological argument is an ill attempt at trying to rationalize a metaphysical impossibility.
-Let us reiterate that there is no reason to accept (1).
+Let us reiterate here that there is no reason to accept (1).
 The definition of (1) carries no principle ontological bases.
 Why we should accept (1) leaves the Ontological argument both vulnerable and inoperable.
 It’s dubious to claim that the ontological argument is a proof by contradiction.
 As the laws of logic (LNC) state, contradictions cannot exist in an objective reality.
-Although, as linguistics and philosophy of mind state contradictions can and do exist in a subjective mind.
+Although, as linguistics and philosophy of mind state contradictions can and do exist in a subjective sense.
 Furthermore, the concept of God cannot be inferred from the mind to reality.
 To exist in the mind is not the same as existing in reality; therefore, it is not a true contradiction.
 For the ontological argument to work one must be able to satisfy it as a synthetic/analytic proposition because ‘existence’ does not contain or modify the concept of God.
-A predicate must in some form expand upon the subject and demonstrate its modal attitude in whether it exists by necessity, possibility, belief, or knowledge.
-If the existence of a thing does nothing to modify or change the subject then it is not a true (real/logical) predicate.
-All possible reiterations and interpretations of the ontological argument repeat these same mistakes and fail at convincing even the most devoutly faithful theologians.
+A predicate must in some form expand upon the subject and demonstrate its modal attitude, in whether it exists by necessity, possibility, belief, or knowledge.
+If the existence of a thing does nothing to modify or change the subject then it is not a true/real predicate.
+All possible reiterations and interpretations of the ontological argument repeat these same mistakes and fail at convincing even the most devoutly faithful of theologians.

 Another of Kant’s objections was to pose the question, “why is existence better than non existence or why is being better than non-being?”
 If I had an 8oz cup of coffee and not an 8oz cup of coffee the existence or nonexistence of the coffee doesn’t change the predicate.
 The existence or none existence of something are mutually exclusive events and do not effect each-other.
 Kant also objects to (1) by stating what is defined as necessary of a thing does not guarantee its existence.
 If it is necessary for a triangle to have 3 sides that does not mean a triangle exists.
 Minds do not create things nor bring things into existence by conceiving them.